Zymergen-DIRECT-2021/cytoxnet/docs/component_spec.md

 ```
 class ToxModel
 ```
+- __Use Case__: (4)
--__Parameters__: model_name, the name of the model type to initialize. transformers, data transformations to apply to output predictions (for untransforming the data to raw space).  tasks, names for the different targets (Default only one unnamed task). use_weights (default False), only relevant for sklearn models thats can accept weights for fitting.
+- __Parameters__: model_name, the name of the model type to initialize. transformers, data transformations to apply to output predictions (for untransforming the data to raw space).  tasks, names for the different targets (Default only one unnamed task). use_weights (default False), only relevant for sklearn models thats can accept weights for fitting.
 Keyword arguments are passed to the model type for initialization.
--__Methods__: details below
+- __Methods__: details below

 ```